-Based on my observations, page load times are among the most common technical issues encountered by web developers and administrators, particularly when it comes to mobile devices.
-To address page speed problems, the initial step is to comprehend the website loading process and pinpoint the most crucial metrics that contribute to faster load times.
+Based on my experience, page loading times are among the most common technical issues encountered by web developers and administrators, particularly for mobile devices.
+To fix page speed issues, the initial step is to know the process of website loading and the most crucial metrics that contribute to fast load times.

 What is Website Speed